 What is Recertification by Infection Prevention Units (IPUs)?

 Recertification by Infection Prevention Units (IPUs) is a process whereby recertification after the initial CIC® exam can be accomplished by obtaining IPUs in accredited content relevant to infection prevention and control and matching the current domains.
+Download the IPUs Manual for more information about the portfolio submission process.

 How much does it cost?